upes-open/OSoc-24-The-Content-Forge/server/image-creation-service/README.md

 # Issue 12: Image Content Creation Microservice

 ## Description
-This microservice generates detailed images with random patterns, shapes, text, and filters using Python's PIL library.Along with integration of FastAPI is used to build a microservice endpoint that allows clients to request and receive generated images.
+This microservice generates detailed images with random patterns, shapes, text, and filters using Python's PIL library.
+Along with integration of FastAPI is used to build a microservice endpoint that allows clients to request and receive generated images.

 ## Dependencies
 - Python (version 3.x)
 - PIL (Python Imaging Library)
 - FastAPI
-- Uvicorn (ASGI server)
+- Uvicorn

 ## How to Run